 \(\begin{equation*} \begin{bmatrix} 37 & 7 \\ 0 & 3 \end{bmatrix} - \begin{bmatrix} 6 & 13 \\ 2 & -5 \end{bmatrix} = \begin{bmatrix} 31 & -6 \\ -2 & 8 \end{bmatrix} \end{equation*}\)

-To multiply matrices, first note that if matrix A has n rows and m columns, matrix B must have m rows and z columns.
-In this case, the resulting matrix C—the product of the two matrices—will have n rows and z columns.
-The entry \(c_{ij}\) equals the sum of \(a_{ik} × b_{kj}\), where k is a natural number with a maximum value of m.
+For matrix multiplication, it is first important to note that if matrix A has n rows and m columns, then matrix B must have m rows and z columns.
+In this case, the resulting matrix C, which is the product of these two matrices, will have n rows and z columns.
+The element \(c_{ij}\) is equal to the sum of \(a_{ik} × b_{kj}\), where k is a natural number whose maximum value is m.

 \(\begin{equation*} \begin{bmatrix} 4 & 2 & 3 \\ 0 & 3 & -1 \end{bmatrix} \begin{bmatrix} 7 \\ -5 \\ 10 \end{bmatrix} = \begin{bmatrix} 48 \\ -25 \end{bmatrix} \end{equation*}\)

-When a real number k is multiplied by a matrix, all entries of the matrix are multiplied by k.
+When a real number k is multiplied by a matrix, all elements of that matrix are multiplied by k.

 \(\begin{equation*} 5 \begin{bmatrix} 0 & 1 \\ 2 & 3 \end{bmatrix} = \begin{bmatrix} 0 & 5 \\ 10 & 15 \end{bmatrix} \end{equation*}\)